 Code language: Python (python)

-There are of course occasions when you may want to save your dataframe to csv.
+There are, of course, occasions when you may want to save your DataFrame to a CSV file.
 This is, of course, also possible with Pandas.
 We just use the Pandas dataframe to_csv

 method: